kmalave/E2ELab/appdeveloper/Readme.md

 <img src="./media/Step3-image-10.png" />

 > A new tab will open in your browser and you will be brought into IBM Bluemix DevOps to create a toolchain.
 This toolchain includes tools to develop and deploy your app.
 Depending on your app, when you create the toolchain, the GitHub repository will either be empty or will contain source code from your app.

 > This toolchain uses tools that are part of the Continuous Delivery service.
 If an instance of that service isn't already in your organization, when you click Create, it is automatically added at no cost to you.

 <img src="./media/Step3-image-11.png" />

 1. **Scroll down** the page until you see the Tool Integrations section.
-2. **Click on** the GitHub integration link.
+2. **Click on** the Git Repos and Issue Tracking integration link.
 3. **Select** the "Authorize" button.
 This will take you into a login page to log into or create a GitHub account.

 <img src="./media/Step3-image-12.png" />